 Dynamic changes in the agricultural market make sustainable development one of the basic directions of business development, which covers more and more areas of business activity.
 We are talking to Adam Kopyść, Head of Digital Business and Sustainability Venture at Bayer Sp. z o.o.
-(Poland, Czech Republic, Slovakia, Estonia, Lithuania and Latvia), Member of the Board of the Association of Sustainable Agriculture in Poland “ASAP”.
+(Poland, Czech Republic, Slovakia, Estonia, Lithuania and Latvia), Member of the Board of the Association for Sustainable Agriculture & Food in Poland.

 How does Bayer approach the development of sustainable agriculture?